 That’s a great feature if you get annoyed by the air quality indicator.

-However, there’s no way to totally switch off control panel lighting.
+However, there’s no way to totally switch off the control panel lighting.
 At least 1 indicator backlight (the Sleep logo) will be on during Sleep mode.
 In my everyday use, however, that wasn’t a nuisance for me.

 I’ll cover dark room brightness later in another section below.